Skip to content

 The names that surface are Hillary Clinton (2016) and Shirley Chisholm (1972).
 Woodhull ran a full century before Chisholm.
 She couldn’t even vote for herself, since women’s suffrage didn’t arrive until the 19th Amendment in 1920.
 And on Election Day 1872, she sat in jail on obscenity charges.

-There’s a reason the wrong answers stick.
-Blurt out “Julius Caesar” for the first Roman Emperor, learn it was Augustus, and that correction lodges deeper than any fact you read in passing.
-That confident-miss-then-correct beat is the thing LearnClash is built around.
+Blurt out “Julius Caesar” for the first Roman Emperor, get corrected to Augustus, and that correction lodges deeper than any fact you read in passing.
+That is not a motivational poster line.
+It is one of the most replicated findings in memory research:

-LearnClash spaced repetition cycle: Learning stage (short intervals), Known stage (7 days), Mastered stage (exits review pool), with history trivia question example showing 'What ancient wonder survives today?' answer reveal LearnClash moves each history trivia question through three mastery stages until you own the answer permanently.
+LearnClash spaced repetition cycle: Learning stage (review returns in 7 days), Known stage (90-day checkpoint), Mastered stage (exits review pool), with history trivia question example showing 'What ancient wonder survives today?' answer reveal Each missed history question moves through three mastery stages, with checkpoints at 7 and 90 days, until you own the answer permanently.

-For more in other categories, try our 43 general knowledge questions, 37 Greek mythology trivia, geography trivia, or science trivia.
+For more in other categories, try our 43 general knowledge questions, science trivia, or art trivia questions.
 To see how LearnClash stacks up against other quiz apps, check our best trivia apps ranking.

 📚 Explore more trivia topics on LearnClash